scaleoutsystems/fedn/docs/developer.rst

    For a secure and production-grade deployment solution over **public networks**, explore the FEDn Studio service at **fedn.scaleoutsystems.com**.

-Access message logs and validation data from MongoDB
+Access logs and validation data in MongoDB
 ------------------------------------------------------
 You can access and download event logs and validation data via the API, and you can also as a developer obtain the MongoDB backend data using pymongo or via the MongoExpress interface: